iaretechnician/barebones-masterserver-wiki/Angusmf's-How-to-"Do-Profiles"-:).md

 A profile is indexed by username, but the username doesn't have to exist in the auth database.
 This means the game server can create and access arbitrary profiles as long as the names don't collide with the name of a real user.
 Since users can only access profiles that have the same name as their user, they would not be able to see this data directly.
 This could be useful for storing data about the game-server itself, though it's probably technically better to create a new module for that kind of data because it would likely have different fields.

+# The Code

 To start with, just create a new file with a class in it that will contain your profile.
-My game is called "Caris World" and I often abbreviate it as CW, so I'm going to create a CW Player Profile. _This script is attached to a game object in my master server scene._
+My game is called "Caris World" and I often abbreviate it as CW, so I'm going to create a CW Player Profile. _This script is attached to a game object in my master server scene._ It defines the profile factory that will be used by the client and game server.
+It's the simplest part.
+Just add the fields you want.

     using Barebones.MasterServer;
     using Barebones.Networking;